 Journal of Economic Cooperation and Development (ISSN 1308-7800), previously titled the Journal of Economic Cooperation among Islamic Countries (ISSN 0252 - 953X), is a journal of applied research in development economics.
 The Journal welcomes original papers dealing with important economic and social issues of immediate concern to the developing countries.
 It will give special attention to those papers which deal with the potentials for and possibilities of promoting and expanding economic and technical cooperation among the developing countries.
 The Journal appears in English, in March, June, September and December.
-The Journal is indexed/abstracted in SCOPUS and JEL/Econlit.
+The Journal is indexed/abstracted in SCOPUS, JEL/Econlit, i-Journals, i-Focus and i-Future.

 The Journal of Economic Cooperation and Development is printed and published quarterly by the SESRIC.
 The SESRIC cannot be held responsible for errors or any consequences arising from the use of information contained in the Journal.
 The views and opinions expressed do not necessarily reflect those of the SESRIC.
 The articles in this Journal may be freely quoted or reprinted provided that the source is mentioned and a copy of the publication containing the quotation or reprint is sent to the SESRIC.